 As medical schools adopted a rigorous and standardized curriculum based on science, historians believe that licensed physicians embraced the white coat to differentiate themselves from doctors without formal credentials, homeopathic practitioners, and quacks peddling potions.
 By 1915, almost all licensed physicians in the United States wore white coats.

 The White Coat Ceremony for incoming medical students began in 1993 when Dr. Arnold P. Gold instituted it at the Columbia University College of Physicians and Surgeons in New York.
 Dr. Gold initiated the practice because he believed that medical students should recognize the profession’s standards and responsibilities before they began formal training.
 He said students should declare their commitment and accept their obligation to the profession before starting medical school.

 Now, the White Coat Ceremony takes place in 20 countries, including at nearly all AAMC-accredited U.S. medical schools.
 The Gold Foundation funds the program through grants.

 At the AUC White Coat Ceremony, incoming students typically receive their first white coats from AUC faculty as family and friends cheer them on.
 The entire incoming class then recites the Oath of Physicians, a modern version of the Hippocratic Oath.
-During the COVID-19 pandemic, AUC is holding virtual ceremonies.

 Most medical students wear short, hip-length white coats until they enter residency when coats reach down to the knee.
 The short length of the white coat worn by medical students and the full-length ones worn by most physicians is a long-standing tradition and a way for patients to identify the role of each care provider, according to Dr. James Feinstein, author of “Short White Coat.”